Amri, Sindh: Cultural context

+Amri is a type site for Amri culture which developed in Sindh during 4th millennium BCE.
+Kot Diji and Amri are close to each other in Sindh, they earlier developed indigenous culture which had common elements, later they came in contact with Harappan culture and fully developed into mature phase of Indus Valley Civilisation.

 Archaeology

 Prehistoric Amri-Nal culture is attributed to the dual typesites of Amri and Nal.
 This site had multi-level structures, although it was never a big city.

 Pre-Harappan stage

 Situated near the foothills of Kirthar Mountains, this was an important earlier urban center in Lower Sindh.
 Amri is close to Balochistan where development of earlier farming communities from 6000 BC to 4000 BC ultimately led to urbanization.
 The ancient mounds of 8 hectares on the west bank of Indus River have been extensively excavated.
 The earliest phase was a fortified town that flourished from 3600 to 3300 BC, and belonged to the Pre-Harappan stage of the Indus Valley civilization.
 Amri is dated after Rehman Dheri.
 The pottery discovered here had its own characteristics and is known as Amri Ware.
 Sohr Damb (Nal) is a related site in Balochistan to the west of Amri.
 Their pottery is sometimes collectively described as 'Amri-Nal ware'.
 Like other Pre Harappa towns, no writings were found at this site.
 Evidence indicates widespread fire at the town around 2500 BCE.